OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     --id-generation-strategy numeric

 The `input_file` is a positional required argument and details where the file you want to import is located, for example :file:`my_thesaurus/data/trees.json`.
 It is relative to your current location.

-The `uri_pattern` positional required argument the URI pattern used to create the provider.
+The `uri_pattern` is a positional required argument that details the URI pattern that will be used by the provider to create concept and collection URI's.

 The `to` argument contains the connection string of output database.
 Only PostGreSQL and SQLite are supported.
 The structure is either